xmindltd/xmind-sdk-js/README.md

 #### .getWorkbook() => Workbook

 The Loader will create a workbook instance automatically.
-In the meantime, It is useful if you want to save the map via `Zipper`.
+It is useful if you want to save the map via `Zipper`.

 ## Workbook